Click here for the companion R script for this lecture.

 The marginal likelihood represents the average quality of fit of a given model to the data.

 This should look familiar!
-It is the denominator of Bayes rule – also known as the probability of the data, or the model evidence.
+It is the denominator of the Bayes rule formula – also known as the probability of the data, or the model evidence.

-The higher the marginal likelihood, the more likely that model is to produce the data.
+The higher the marginal likelihood, the more likely that model structure is to produce the data.

-The ratio of marginal likelihoods is known as the Bayes factor and is an elegant (yet often troublesome in practice) method for comparing models in a Bayesian context.
+The ratio of marginal likelihoods is known as the Bayes factor and is an elegant method for comparing models in a Bayesian context.

 This is interpreted as the odds in favor of model 1 versus model 2